Soviet deportations from Lithuania

-Soviet deportations from Lithuania were a series of 35 mass deportations carried out in Lithuania, a country that was occupied as a constituent socialist republic of the Soviet Union, in 1941 and 1945–1952.
+In 1941 and 1945–1952, the Soviet government carried out 35 mass deportations from Lithuania, a country that was occupied as a constituent socialist republic of the Soviet Union.
 At least 130,000 people, 70% of them women and children, were forcibly transported to labor camps and other forced settlements in remote parts of the Soviet Union, particularly in the Irkutsk Oblast and Krasnoyarsk Krai.
 Among the deportees were about 4,500 Poles.
-Deportations included Lithuanian partisans and their sympathizers or political prisoners deported to Gulag labor camps (Operation Vesna).
+The number of deportees does not include approximately 150,000 people who became political prisoners – they were arrested, tried in Soviet courts, and imprisoned in Gulag camps.

 Deportations of the civilians served a double purpose: repressing resistance to Sovietization policies in Lithuania and providing free labor in sparsely inhabited areas of the Soviet Union.
 Approximately 28,000 of Lithuanian deportees died in exile due to poor living conditions.
 After Stalin's death in 1953, the deportees were slowly and gradually released.
 The last deportees were released only in 1963.
 Some 60,000 managed to return to Lithuania, while 30,000 were prohibited from settling back in their homeland.
-Similar deportations took place in Latvia, Estonia, and other parts of the Soviet Union (see Soviet deportations from Estonia and population transfer in the Soviet Union).
+Similar deportations took place in Latvia, Estonia, and other parts of the Soviet Union (see population transfer in the Soviet Union).
 Lithuania observes the annual Mourning and Hope Day on 14 June in memory of those deported.

 Historical background

-In August 1939, Nazi Germany and Soviet Union signed the Molotov–Ribbentrop Pact whereby dividing Eastern Europe into spheres of influence.
+In August 1939, Nazi Germany and Soviet Union signed the Molotov–Ribbentrop Pact, whereby Eastern Europe was divided into spheres of influence.
 The Baltic states (Lithuania, Latvia and Estonia) became part of the Russian sphere.
 The Soviet Union began preparations for the occupation and incorporation of these territories.
 First, it imposed mutual assistance treaties by which the Baltic states agreed to allow military bases for Soviet soldiers within their territory.
 Further steps were delayed by Winter War with Finland.
 By spring 1940, the war was over and Soviet Union increased its rhetoric accusing the Baltics of anti-Soviet conspiracy.
 Lithuania received Soviet ultimatum on 14 June 1940.
 Almost identical ultimatums to Latvia and Estonia followed two days later.
 Soviet Union demanded to allow an unlimited number of Soviet troops to enter the state territory and to form a more pro-Soviet government.
 The Soviets followed semi-constitutional procedures while forcibly transforming the independent Baltic states into the soviet socialist republics.
 They formed pro-Soviet People's Governments and held show elections to People's Parliaments.
 The annexation of the Lithuanian SSR, Latvian SSR, and Estonian SSR was completed by 6 August 1940.

 Antanas Sniečkus, the leader of the Communist Party of Lithuania from 1940 to 1974, supervised the mass deportations of Lithuanians.